jitsi/handbook/docs/devops-guide/turn.md

 ## Use TURN server on port 443

-By default, TURN server listens on standard ports udp 3478 and tcp 5349(for tls connections).
+By default, TURN server listens on standard ports UDP 3478 and TCP 5349 (for TLS connections).
-There are certain corporate networks which allow only tcp connections using port 443(https) and to cover this kind of scenarios it is useful to have TURN server listening on port 443 for tls connections.
+There are certain corporate networks which allow only TCP connections using port 443(https) and to cover this kind of scenarios it is useful to have TURN server listening on port 443 for TLS connections.
-Here is how to run nginx and TURN server on the same machine sharing port, for this you will need a second dns for your turn domain pointing to the same machine (as a reference below we will use `turn-jitsi-meet.example.com`).
+Here is how to run nginx and TURN server on the same machine sharing port.
+For this you will need a second DNS record for your turn domain pointing to the same machine (as a reference below we will use `turn-jitsi-meet.example.com`).

-- You need to enable the multiplexing based on that new dns.
+- You need to enable the multiplexing based on that new DNS record.
 You need to create a file in `/etc/nginx/modules` or `/etc/nginx/modules-available`.
 If you are placing the file in `/etc/nginx/modules-available` you need to add a symlink in `/etc/nginx/modules-enabled`.
 The file content should be:
 ```
 stream {